 Access Control Expressions

-Access Control Expressions (ACEs) are a powerful and flexible mechanism to grant permissions on structured data stored in MapR-DB, the integrated NoSQL database in the MapR Data Platform.
+Access Control Expressions (ACEs) are a powerful and flexible mechanism to grant permissions on structured data stored in MapR Database, the integrated NoSQL database in the MapR Data Platform.
 With ACEs, you get more flexibility than standard access control lists (ACLs).
 ACEs are Boolean expressions that allow AND and OR logic when defining permissions.
-The flexibility lets you specify fine-grained access control at the column and/or column-family level in MapR-DB.
+The flexibility lets you specify fine-grained access control at the column and/or column-family level in MapR Database.
 Examples of ways you can grant permissions include:

 Unix File Permissions